Jfortin1/ComBatHarmonization/README.md

 We recommend to use the ComBat harmonization method after imaging processing, just right before the statistical analysis.
 The ComBat harmonization requires the imaging data to be represented in a matrix where rows are the imaging features (for instance voxels, ROIs or connectome edges) and columns are the participants.
 For example, for voxel-level analyses, this usually requires the images to be registered to a common template space.

-The ComBat algorithm needs two mandatory inputs:
+### Input and parameters

+Data inputs for ComBat are:
-- ***The data matrix***.
-Rows are features and columns are participants.
+- ***A data matrix***.
+The data to harmonize.
+Rows are features (for instance voxels or brain regions) and columns are participants.
-- ***The site, study or scanner variable***.
-The algorithm can only handle one variable.
-You should provide the smallest unit of the study that you believe introduces unwanted variable.
-For instance, for a study with 2 sites and 3 scanners (1 site with 1 scanner, 1 site with 2 scanners), the variable for scanner should be used.
+- ***A batch id vector***.
+A vector (length should be equal to the number of columns in the data matrix) that specifies the id for the batch, site, or scanner to correct for.
+ComBat only accepts one batch vector.
+You should provide the smallest unit of the study that you believe introduces unwanted variation.
+For instance, for a study with 2 sites and 3 scanners (1 site with 1 scanner, 1 site with 2 scanners), the id for scanner should be used.

-The ComBat algorithm also accepts an optional input:
 - ***Biological variables***.
-You can provide biological covariates, such as disease status, age, gender, to ensure that the harmonization technique does not remove the effects of those variables on the imaging data.
-The algorithm will take the variability associated with those variables in the estimation of the site/scanner effects.
+Optional design matrix specifying biological covariates that should be protected for during the removal of scanner/site effects, such as disease status, age, gender, etc.

+There are several alternative modes of running ComBat:
+- ```parametric=FALSE```: will instead use a non-parametric prior method in the empirical Bayes procedure (default uses parametric priors).
+- ```eb=FALSE```: will not run the empirical Bayes procedure, and therefore location and scale parameters are not shrinked towards common factors averaged across features.
+This is equivalent to running a location-and-scale correction method for each feature separately.
+This is particularly useful for debugging and method development.
+- ```mean.only=TRUE```: will only adjust the mean of the site effects across sites (default adjusts for mean and variance).
+This option is recommended for studies where the variances are expected to be different across sites due to the biology.

 <div id='id-section2'/>